SirSpectacular/Sysopy/Zestaw-08/zad1/README.md

 >Y - name of filter file
 >
 >Z - name of output file

+To run tests:
+>make test

+Results can be seen in ./out directory

 to generate input image type:
 >./gen_input X Y Z